michaelbreslin/slate/source/includes/api/_authorization.md

 ### Setting Shared Database Permissions

-To set shared database permissions, you can use the `dbname/_security` or the `_api/v2` form.
-While both forms are described in this section, the remainder of the Authorization section only uses the `_api/v2` form.
+You can either use the `dbname/_security` or `_api/v2` form to set shared database permissions.
+While both forms are described in this section, the remainder of the Authorization section only discusses the `_api/v2` form.

-To set shared database permissions, create two accounts, replicate a database and share it with the second database by using either the `dbname/_security` or `_api/v2` form.
-You can change the `dbname/_security` form if you use API keys with administrator credentials.
-However, if you use this method with the `_api/v2` form, an 500 error occurs.
-The `auth.json` document contains user roles and permissions as described in [Modifying Permissions](authorization.html#modifying-permissions).
+After you create two accounts and replicate your database, share the database with the second database by using the security form that works best.

+**Note:** You can change the `dbname/_security` form if you use API keys with administrator credentials.
+However, if you use this method with the `_api/v2` form, a 500 error occurs.

 > PUT example with `_api/v2` form